Wimbledon (film): Writing

 The film is dedicated to Mark McCormack, founder of International Management Group, a management firm for high-level athletes, who died on 16 May 2003.

 Casting

 The film used locally recruited Wimbledon residents as extras for the crowd scenes.

+Kirsten Dunst was interviewed about the film.
+She was under contract with Harvey Weinstein at Miramax and to complete the contract, she agreed to do the film, provided she could select her costar.
+She selected Paul Bettany.

 Filming

 The actors served with real tennis balls.
 All others were added digitally to make it appear like they were playing.

 Locations

-Some scenes were filmed during the 2003 championships between matches.
+Some scenes were filmed during the 2003 Championships between matches.
 It is the only time in the history of the tournament that this has been allowed.
 Some court scenes with Bettany were filmed at the Stoke Park Country Club, home of The Boodles Challenge.
-London Zoo's entrance was used for the entrance to Wimbledon.
 The beachfront scenes were filmed on location in Brighton.

 Reception

 Critical reception

-Wimbledon received mixed reviews, with a 61% rating on Rotten Tomatoes, based on 145 reviews with an average rating of 5.87/10.
+Wimbledon received mixed reviews, holding a score of 60% on review aggregator Rotten Tomatoes, based on 144 reviews with an average rating of 5.9/10.
 The consensus reads, "A predictable, bland rom-com, but Bettany proves to be an appealing lead."
 It received "average" or "mixed" reviews from Metacritic, a 59 out of 100 based on reviews by 35 critics.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Stephen Holden of The New York Times wrote that Wimbledon was "much more conventional" than Loncraine's previous films but with "cleverer-than-average dialogue and sharply drawn subsidiary characters".
 Michael Charlotte's review for Empire gave the film three out of five stars, saying, "In tennis parlance, this fires off more moonballs to stay in play than outright winning shots.
 But Bettany is charming, and thankfully he and Dunst are appealing together".

 Roger Ebert gave the film a positive review: "Wimbledon is a well-behaved movie about nice people who have good things happen to them.
 That's kind of startling, in a world where movie characters, especially in sports movies, occupy the edge of human experience.
 What a surprise to hear conversation instead of dialogue, and to realize that the villain may actually be right some of the time".
 He gave the film three out of four stars.